 I like meals that are made using sliced meat because it makes a little go a long way.
 This is made with only 600g / 20oz of lamb but once sliced, there’s plenty to serve 4.
 Don’t forget to slice the meat against the grain (which means cutting it at a 90 degrees angle to the direction of the fibres) so that every slice can be bitten into easily and is super tender.

-You can cook this on the stovetop or on the BBQ.
+You can cook this Greek Lamb and Salad Dinner on the stovetop or on the BBQ.
 I’m partial to the BBQ because it’s one less thing I need to wash up, plus you get the charcoal flavour as an extra bonus.

 I’m keeping this as a quick, short post which I think is appropriate for a quick fix meal!
 Hope you enjoy! 🙂